steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 #### CoreML

-Now that we have a trained CoreML model, it’s time to drag your model into Xcode:
+Once I had a trained CoreML model, I dragged the model into Xcode:

 ![](../images/pytorch-and-coreml/xcode.png)
 <figcaption>Drag the model in and Xcode will do some magic.</figcaption>

-That’s all there is to it!
-Now I can write some Swift to run the model.
+That’s all there was to it!
+Next step was to run it, using some Swift code.
 First I make sure I’m running on iOS 11 or greater.

 ```swift{4-8}
 import CoreML